Drini Bridge

 Drini Bridge (Albanian: Ura e Drinit) is a through-arch motorway bridge located near the city of Kukës in northeastern Albania.
 It spans the Black Drin River and the Fierza Reservoir as part of the A1 motorway, connecting Albania with Kosovo.

 Overview

 The bridge was inaugurated on 4 November 2024, replacing an older two-lane crossing built in the 1970s.
 The project is considered a major infrastructure milestone for northeastern Albania, easing traffic bottlenecks on the Durrës–Kukës–Morinë highway.

 Design and construction

 The Drini Bridge has a total length of 310 m, with a central span of 270 m — one of the longest arch spans in the region.
 The arch rises approximately 55 m above the deck, and the bridge is about 23 m wide, allowing four traffic lanes and pedestrian walkways.

 It was built using weathering steel and reinforced concrete, minimizing the need for painting and maintenance.
 The components were prefabricated on land and launched across the river using barges.

-The project was completed by the Albanian company Salillari sh.p.k., with Italian firms Cimolai and Maeg contributing structural engineering expertise.
+The project was completed by the Albanian company Salillari sh.p.k., with structural engineering expertise initially entrusted to the Italian firm Maeg and subsequently assumed by Cimolai.